rm

 Break it down

-• Similar to the -d flag, the -R flag attempts to remove the file hierarchy rooted in each file argument.
-This allows for directories with files inside to be deleted.
+flag attempts to remove the file hierarchy rooted in each file argument.
+This allows for directories with files inside to be deleted. - If the

 rm -v